 Data Analysis & Information Management

-Mention spreadsheets and invariably, Microsoft Excel springs to mind.
+Mention spreadsheets and Microsoft Excel springs to mind.
 Indeed, I'm as enthusiastic about Excel's Power Query as the next person.
 However, in recent years I've become a power user of

 It's a superb tool for collaboration and/or remote working, has a clean UI and for 95% of Excel users, is "good enough."
-Having used SQL, I find Google Sheets'
+Having used SQL, I find Google Sheets' built-in

 Google Apps Script